-Natalie Ortiz is changing the lives of high achieving low-income students in Bridgeport, CT and New
+Natalie Ortiz is changing the lives of high achieving low-income students in CT and NY

 Watch the video above to witness how Natalie Ortiz is changing lives.